-Aside from lack of women, I’ve experienced many different kinds of teachers in India—from teenage boys who militantly lead an Ashtanga-inspired class, to a 102 year old spiritual yogi who didn’t always show up, as he would disappear to the forest on spiritual missions.
-I’ve studied with sadhus dressed in saffron sarongs with long dreadlocks and white beards, and more modern 30-something men with Western style garb and manners.
+Aside from the lack of women, I’ve experienced many different kinds of teachers in India—from teenage boys who militantly lead an Ashtanga-inspired class, to a 102-year-old spiritual yogi who didn’t always show up, as he would disappear to the forest on spiritual missions.
+I’ve studied with sadhus dressed in saffron sarongs with long dreadlocks and white beards, and more modern 30-something men with Western-style garb and manners.

 One of the starkest contrasts between Eastern and Western yoga is the teaching style.

 American yoga focuses heavily on vinyasa and flow: quickly moving from one pose to the next in dance-like sequences.

 Most of the classes are spent in standing postures or momentarily passing through downward and upward dog.
 The teacher often takes on the role of a guide rather than a teacher, as there may be very little emphasis on demonstration and explanation.
 Classes get sweaty and hot and seated postures are considered a wind-down.
 Savasana varies in length depending on the teacher, and breathwork and meditation are rarely incorporated.